ojalaquellueva/nsr/README.md

 ## <a name="Software"></a>Software requirements
 * OS: Runs on a unix or unix-like environment
+* MySQL 5.5 or greater
 * PHP 7.0 or greater (may work on earlier versions, but not tested)
-* MySQL 5.5 or greater
+  * To allow use of LOCAL keyword when importing   files to database, make sure the following line in php.ini is uncommented:

+    	```
+    	mysqli.allow_local_infile = On
+    	```

 ## <a name="Installation"></a>Installation & setup